rohan37kumar/EndlessRunnerProject/WarPath Analysis/assets_needed.md

 ### UI Elements
 - **HUD Components**:
-  - Health Bars: Detailed sprites for player and enemy health indicators.
+  - Health Bars: 3 detailed sprites for player and enemy health indicators.
-  - Ammo Count: Display for current ammo and reserve ammo.
+  - Ammo Count: 5 displays for current ammo and reserve ammo.
-  - Crosshairs: Various styles for different weapons.
+  - Crosshairs: 3 various styles for different weapons.
-  - Scope Sight: Detailed scope overlays for sniper and scoped weapons.
+  - Scope Sight: 2 detailed scope overlays for sniper and scoped weapons.

 - **Menus**:
-  - Main Menu: High-resolution background and button sprites.
+  - Main Menu: 1 high-resolution background and button sprites.
-  - Settings: Sliders and toggles for audio, graphics, and controls.
+  - Settings: 1 set of sliders and toggles for audio, graphics, and controls.
-  - Inventory Screens: Grid layout for items.
+  - Inventory Screens: 1 grid layout for items.
-  - Pause Menu: Overlay with resume, settings, and exit button sprites.
+  - Pause Menu: 1 overlay with resume, settings, and exit button sprites.

 - **Icons**:
-  - Weapon Icons: Detailed sprites for each weapon type.
+  - Weapon Icons: 10 detailed sprites for each weapon type.
-  - Item Icons: Icons for consumables, ammo, and equipment.
+  - Item Icons: 10 icons for consumables, ammo, and equipment.
-  - Skill Icons: Icons for player abilities and power-ups.
+  - Skill Icons: 10 icons for player abilities and power-ups.
-  - Action Button Icons: Icons for interact, reload, and use actions.
+  - Action Button Icons: 5 icons for interact, reload, and use actions.

 - **Tutorial Elements**:
-  - Hand Gesture Sprites: Animated gestures for tutorial guidance.
+  - Hand Gesture Sprites: 2 animated gestures for tutorial guidance.
-  - Arrow Markers: Directional arrows for navigation and objectives.
+  - Arrow Markers: 4 uni-directional and bi-directional arrows for navigation and objectives.

-- **Player and Profile Icons**:
-  - Profile Icons: Avatars for player profiles.
-  - Player Icons: In-game indicators for player position and status.

 - **In-Game Controls**:
-  - Fire Button: Large button for shooting.
+  - Fire Button: 1 large button for shooting.
-  - Move Button: Joystick or directional pad for movement.
+  - Move Button: 1 joystick or directional pad for movement.
-  - Action Buttons: Context buttons for special actions.
+  - Action Buttons: 3 context buttons for special actions.

 - **Miscellaneous**:
-  - Notification Panels: Pop-up panels for alerts and messages.
+  - Notification Panels: 5 pop-up panels for alerts and messages.
-  - Scoreboard: Display for player scores and rankings.
+  - Scoreboard: 1 display for player scores and rankings.
-  - Timer: Countdown and stopwatch displays for timed events.
+  - Timer: 2 countdown and stopwatch displays for timed events.

 ### Animation Assets
-- Character Animations: Running, walking, crouching, crouch-walking, rolling, shooting, reloading, dying.
+- Character Animations: 8-10 animations each for running, walking, crouching, crouch-walking, rolling, shooting, reloading, dying.

 ### Sound and Music
-- Sound Effects: Gunfire, explosions, footsteps.
+- Sound Effects: 10 effects each for gunfire, explosions, footsteps.
-- Dialogues: Audio files for specific dialogues in game story.
+- Dialogues: 20 audio files for specific dialogues in game story.
-- Ambient Sounds: Wind, water, wildlife.
+- Ambient Sounds: 5 effects each for wind, water, wildlife.
-- Background Music: Theme music, battle music.
+- Background Music: 5 tracks for theme music, battle music.

 ### Special Effects
 - **Weapon Effects**:
-  - Bullet Tracers: Visual trails for bullets fired from firearms.
-  - Muzzle Flashes: Bright flashes at the barrel of guns when fired.
+  - Bullet Tracers: Specific to each weapon type (e.g., AK-47, M4A1).
+  - Muzzle Flashes: Specific to weapon caliber and type.
-  - Laser Beams: Continuous beams for laser weapons with glow effects.
+  - Laser Beams: For laser-equipped weapons.
-  - Missile Trails: Smoke and fire trails for launched missiles.
+  - Missile Trails: For rocket launchers, varying by missile type.
-  - Torpedo Trails: Water disturbance effects for torpedoes.
-  - Explosion Effects: Dynamic explosions with fire, smoke, and debris for rockets etc.
+  - Explosion Effects: Tailored to explosive type (e.g., grenades, rockets).
-  - Impact Effects: Sparks and debris for bullet impacts on different surfaces (metal, wood, armor/hard surfaces).
+  - Impact Effects: Specific to bullet impacts on different surfaces (metal, wood, armor/hard surfaces).
-  - Smoke Trails: Persistent smoke trails for rockets and missiles.
-  - Water Splashes: Effects for projectiles hitting water surfaces.
-  - Fire Effects: Flames and heat distortion for incendiary weapons.

 - **Particle Effects**:
-  - Smoke: Dense and light smoke effects for various scenarios.
+  - Smoke: 5 dense and light smoke effects for various scenarios.
-  - Fire: Realistic fire effects for explosions and burning objects.
+  - Fire: 5 realistic fire effects for explosions and burning objects.

 ### Miscellaneous
-- Collectibles: Ammo packs, health kits, power-ups.
+- Collectibles: 10 each of ammo packs, health kits, power-ups.
-- Interactive Objects: Doors, switches, levers.
+- Interactive Objects: 10 each of doors, switches, levers.
-- Skyboxes: Atleast two, one for day and one for night.
-Different types of skyboxes for different weather preferrable.
+- Skyboxes: 2 skyboxes, one for day and one for night, with different types for different weather.